 The Financial Psychology of the Typical Teenager / Young Adult

 Teaching kids to be responsible with money can be challenging.

 Do you remember what your relationship with money was like when you were a teenager or young adult?
 For many of us, it was a time when we thought we were invincible and money was no object.
 We spent without thinking about the future and often ended up in debt.

-We were kids once too and we know how tempting it is to spend that first pay check.
-Our friends are spending theirs and buying new clothes, cars and other exciting things.
+Even for those of us that were a bit more conservative – we know how tempting it is to spend that first paycheck.
+After all, our friends are spending theirs and buying new clothes, cars and other exciting things.
 Why would we want to forego that and invest?
 It sounds boring.

 Even so, is it worth doing it at a young age?
 Absolutely.

 The good news is, as a parent, you can help your kids get started on the path to financial success.
 Here’s how…

 5 Tips To Help Set Up Your Kids’ Financial Future

 1. Talk to your kids about money and investing

 One of the most important things you can do is talk to your kids about money.
 Explain to them how investments work and why it’s important to start planning for their future now.
 I’ll give you an example later on of how to get your kids to buy into the idea of investing.